Aosom Wanderer Review

 Smoothness of Ride

-You can remove the front or back gates for cargo that is large or misshapen.
-The one downside with this feature is that you can not remove both at the same time or you will lose the integrity of the side walls.
+If you have large or misshapen cargo, you can remove the front or back gates on the Wanderer.
+The one downside with this feature is that you can not remove both at the same time, or you will lose the integrity of the side walls.
 But having the option to remove one or the other does make this a versatile key feature for loading and unloading harder to handle cargo.

 This design also allows for easy space-saving storage.
 The hitch folds under the bottom of the frame, and the sides all easily collapse.
 Fitting this trailer into a small corner of the garage or the back of your car is no problem at all.